Combinatorics in the exterior algebra and the Bollob\'{a}s Two Families Theorem: Exterior algebra and hypergraphs

+For both directions, equality holds if and only if $\hA = \emptyset$ or $\hA = \sbsts{n}{a}$. \end{lemma} Note that set complementation interchanges the upwards direction \eqref{eq:LYMup} and the downwards direction \eqref{eq:LYMdown} of Lemma~\ref{lem:localLYM}.
 The Local LYM Inequality is also known as the \textit{normalized matching property}.
 Kleitman~\cite{Kleitman} proved that for finite ranked posets the normalized matching property is equivalent to the LYM bound on the size of an antichain.
-(We should note that the LYM bound also follows directly from the classical Two Families Theorem: see~\cite{WhiteBook}*{p.~12},~\cite{Anderson2002}*{Theorem 2.3.1}, and~\cite{West}*{Section 2} for discussion.)

-What can we hope for from an exterior version of the Local LYM inequality?
-For subspaces $U, W \subseteq \expow V$, define
+Both Theorem~\ref{thm:realLYM} and Lemma~\ref{lem:localLYM} carry over to exterior algebra.
+Theorem~\ref{thm:LYM}, a version of the full LYM inequality, bounds minimal generating sets for graded ideals in $\expow V$.
+The proof of Theorem~\ref{thm:LYM} from an exterior upwards Local LYM (Theorem~\ref{prop:extLYM}) parallels a standard inductive proof of the full LYM inequality from the upwards Local LYM inequality (see, e.g.,~\cite{WhiteBook}*{p.\ 13}).
+Since the downwards exterior Local LYM (Theorem~\ref{prop:extLYMdown}) will require the additional machinery of interior products to state and prove, we postpone it to section~\ref{sec:downLYM}.